 Oude kerk (Old Church) is Amsterdam’s oldest monument and it’s first parish church.
 It stands on the site of a wooden chapel built around 1250 which was destroyed by fire.
 The church was rebuilt as a small stone Church in the 14th century and over the years grew into a Gothic basilica.

-Oude kerk is located to the west of Nieuwmarkt in the heart of Amsterdam’s red light district.
-It was original called St Nicolaas Church but following the construction of the Nieuwe Kerk (New Church) on Dam Sqaure, it was naturally referred to as the Old Church.
+Oude Kerk is located to the west of Nieuwmarkt in the heart of Amsterdam’s red light district.
+It was original called St Nicolaas Church but following the construction of the Nieuwe Kerk (New Church) on Dam Square, it was naturally referred to as the Old Church.
 The old church was actually more than the church.
 Along with the square, it was a meeting place for the citizens of the city & traders visiting on business.
 Many of Amsterdam’s famous and wealthy citizens are buried here.
 Today, its primary function is an exhibition venue for art and photography.
 It’s also the venue for the famous world press photo exhibition each year.

 Iconoclasm & Alteration

 The interior is very basic.
 It was stripped of all its Catholic icons during the iconoclasm in 1556 which swept from Flanders up to Amsterdam.
 This event was the precursor to the alteration which took place in 1578.
 At this time, the city changed from Catholic to Protestant.
 The Calvinists looted the Catholic Church, destroying their treasures.
 Among these treasures were pictures, altars and statues.
 The ceiling was out of reach- perhaps too much trouble to reach and as a result remained unharmed.
 This huge wooden ceiling is claimed to be the largest in western Europe.
 The stained-glass windows were also spared during the looting.
 Although the church is now quite bare, the great stained-glass windows, English Spiral Staircases, ceiling paintings and world famous organ are impressive sights.